formr/formr/README.md

 Find docs and screencasts here: [http://formr.github.io](http://formr.github.io)

+If you find Formr useful, please consider starring the project and/or making a [donation](https://paypal.me/timgavin).
+Thank you!

 ## Features

 - Create complex forms with server-side processing and validation in only minutes